 If the outcome is Fail then the student will have 2 months to submit a new proposal, which will be graded by the same committee as described above.

-If revised or resubmitted proposals are also unacceptable, the student will have failed the exam.
+If the second proposal is also unacceptable, the student will have failed the exam.
 In this case, the final action will be determined by the Program Steering Committee.
 The Steering Committee will review past class performance and comments from the faculty.
 The Steering Committee may:

-- offer the student the opportunity to work towards an M. S. Degree - Terminate the student from the program - In rare cases, arrange for the student to take a third Written Preliminary Examination.
+Offer the student the opportunity to work towards an M. S. Degree Terminate the student from the program In rare cases, arrange for the student to take a third Written Preliminary Examination.